Dobri Dobrev: Early life

 Dobrev was born on 20 July 1914 in the village of Bailovo.
 His father, Dimitar, died in World War I and his mother, Katerina, had to raise their children by herself.

 Adult life

 Over the years, Dobrev became detached from the material aspects of life and devoted himself entirely to the spiritual world, specifically in the Orthodox faith.
 Around the year 2000, he decided to donate all his belongings to the Orthodox church when he began to live very modestly in a small extension to the Saints Cyril and Methodius parish church in his native village of Bailovo.
 About that time, he embarked on his mission to raise funds for the restoration of churches and monasteries across Bulgaria.
 It is this new direction in life and the example he gave with his asceticism that led many to call him The Saint of Bailovo.

-Over the course of his lifetime, Dobrev donated over 80,000 Bulgarian lev (40,000 euros) to churches, monasteries and other noble deeds.
+Over the course of his lifetime, Dobrev donated over 80,000 Bulgarian lev (40,900 euro) to churches, monasteries and other noble deeds.
 Among his biggest donations are: